djlafo/personal-site-2025/README.md

 ### .ENV File
 You will need a AUTH_SECRET and postgres DATABASE_URL

-### Weather
-Unfortunately due to nivo line not being updated, you have to --force the npm install

-### Running
-First, run the development server:

 ### Database
 This project uses Drizzle orm, after setting the DATABASE_URL you can run
 ```bash